 1- Surin Beach

+May be one of the best beaches in Phuket.
 A Marvellous Beach in Phuket for all water sports and after-sun activities.
 The first golf course in Thailand nearby is now a park and grazing area for buffalo.
 During the monsoon Surin Beach has a very strong undertow so swimmers should exercise extreme caution.
 Red flags signal when the beach is closed and resident lifesaver “Diver” often has to go out and rescue people who’ve gone out too far.

 2- Freedom Beach